adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_Testing.md

 Post-Conditions:
  The user is viewing the 'Visitors' dropdown with a list of current visitors

- Test Case ID: 1
+ Test Case ID: 4
 ------------
-Test Case Name: Access Website
+Test Case Name: Chat Messaging
-Designed By: Blake Allen
+Designed By: Wilson Zhu
-Executed By: Blake Allen
+Executed By: Wilson Zhu
 Priority: High
-Short Description: Test the ability to access website
+Short Description: Test the ability to send messages

 Pre-Conditions:
- The user must have a stable internet connection through an internet browser
+ The user must either be in a 'Private Chat' or in a 'Chat Room'

 |Step |Action                   |Sample Input Data            |Expected Outcomes   |Comment                 |
 |-----|-------------------------|-----------------------------|--------------------|------------------------|